vi3318/MA-Movie-Recommendation-System/README.md

 The connection string is already set up in the application.properties files.

+All microservices are configured to register with the Eureka Server for service discovery, and the API Gateway routes requests to the appropriate services.

 ## Running the Application

 ### 1. Clone the repository